European, global and intercultural dimension in curriculum development

 In addition, vocational training institutions can carry out training projects with companies abroad.

-In the curriculum of the different professional branches, the professional modules of the degree in Commerce and Marketing, especially those oriented towards financing and international trade, are the ones that focus more on the European and international dimension of education.
+In the curriculum of the different professional branches, the vocational modules of the degree in Commerce and Marketing, especially those oriented towards financing and international trade, are the ones that focus more on the European and international dimension of education.

 In these modules, students learn how to: